jfiander/bps-google-api/Readme.md

 end
 ```

-Then run the following in `config/application.rb`:
+Then add the following in `config/application.rb`:

 ```ruby
 require 'google_api'